Jide-Muritala/chest-xray-classification/README.md

 # Chest X-Ray Pneumonia Classification

 ## Project Overview

 This project builds a classification model for detecting pneumonia from medical chest x-ray images using Deep Learning with ResNet50V2.
 The dataset was sourced from [Kaggle](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia) and processed using AWS SageMaker for scalable cloud-based training and deployment.
 The system uses transfer learning with a pre-trained ResNet50V2 convolutional neural network, which has been fine-tuned for binary classification of pneumonia versus normal X-rays.
+The model is implemented using TensorFlow/Keras, which provides high-level APIs for building and training neural networks.

 ![X-Ray Image](https://oryon.co.uk/app/uploads/2024/02/shutterstock_182657084-1-1-scaled.jpg)